 Acknowledgment-We thank the Major Science and Technology Program for Water Pollution Control and Treatment (grants 2012ZX07506-003 and 2012ZX07101-007-01) and Jiangsu Province Funds for Distinguished Young Scientists (grant BK20130015).
 X. Zhang was supported by the Fundamental Research Funds for the Central Universities and the Collaborative Innovation Center for Regional Environmental Quality.
 We also thank M. Bradshaw and Research Technical Services at the University of Michigan for advice and assistance with the electrical components of the iTIED, as well as the LSA Scientific Instrument Shop at the University of Michigan for help with constructing some iTIED mechanical components.

-Data Availability-<ZAQ;5>All data have been uploaded to Environmental Toxicology & Chemistry's FigShare online storage system.
+Data Availability-All data are available in the online Supplemental Data for the present article.
 The data are also available on request.
 Please contact G. Allen Burton, Jr. (burtonal@umich.edu).